edwinm/testProxy/README.md

 Test your local websites on other devices

-If you are running a webserver as localhost with a local webserver of in a virtual machine like VirtualBox or VMware and possibly using Vagrant or Docker, you can't always access this webserver from other computers or mobile devices like phones or tablets.
+If you are running a webserver as localhost with a local webserver or in a virtual machine like VirtualBox or VMware and possibly using Vagrant or Docker, you can't always access this webserver from other computers or mobile devices like phones or tablets.